EsriDE/maptoolkit/README.md

 - [geoint-mapping](https://github.com/gisfromscratch/geoint-mapping): Core mapping and Geospatial Intelligence (GEOINT) capabilities for Python.
 - [ArcGIS Maps SDK for Qt - Version 200.4](https://developers.arcgis.com/qt): ArcGIS Maps SDK for Qt has APIs for developing desktop apps for Windows, Linux, and macOS, and mobile apps for iOS and Android.
 You can install the API on Windows, macOS, or Linux.
-- [Qt for Python - Version 6.5.2](https://doc.qt.io/qtforpython-6): The future is written with Qt, the cross-platform software development framework.
+- [Qt for Python - Version 6.5.2](https://doc.qt.io/qtforpython-6): Offers the official Python bindings for Qt, which enables you to use Python to write your Qt applications.